The flexible way to pay for college

 The Your Future Education Loan® from Commerce Bank offers a flexible way to bridge the gap between federal loans and the cost of your education expenses.

 Get a credit result in about 15 minutes, e-sign, choose your repayment option, and accept your loan terms.

 - Variable interest rates available for undergraduate students from 2.62% APR to 9.69% APR1.

 - Fixed interest rates available for undergraduate students from 5.74% APR to 11.85% APR1.

 - Lower rates available for graduate students, including variable interest rates from 2.62% APR to 7.62% APR1, and fixed interest rates from 5.74% APR to 8.56% APR1.

 - Choice of three repayment options.
 Pay just $25 each month2 or pay interest each month while you're in school.
 You can also defer your payments until after you graduate1.

 - Borrow up to 100% of the school-certified cost of attendance3.

 - Ability to lower your interest rate by making scheduled monthly payments by automatic debit4.

-- After graduation a borrower may apply for their cosigner to be released from the loan once they have made 12 consecutive, on-time principal and interest payments and meet certain credit requirements5.
+- You may apply to release your cosigner from the loan after you graduate, make 12 on-time principal and interest payments and meet certain credit requirements5.